Painting Tefillin Straps Black

 Some manufacturers of tefillin straps apply a glossy coat of finish on top of the black paint.
 The Minchas Yitzchak (6:6) was once asked if this coating must also be applied with intention for the sake of the holiness of tefillin.
 After a lengthy discussion of the issue, he concludes that the glossy finish does not provide its own color.
 It only enhances the color of the black paint beneath it.
 As such, it is considered a part of the black paint, which was already applied with the proper intent.
 Thus, the gloss does not require intent of its own.

 Fat of Non-Kosher Fish

 Tefillin must be made from the products of kosher animals (Shabbos 108a).
 The Noda B’Yehuda (II, O.C.
 3) discusses whether the fat of non-kosher fish may be applied over the black paint.
-He concludes that since the fat does not make the black paint darker, but merely makes it glossy, non-kosher fish fat may be used.
-However, Rabbi Shlomo Gansfried, zt”l (Keset HaSofer, cited in Minchas Yitzchak ibid.) writes that, le’chatchila, the fat of kosher fish should not be used.
+He concludes that since the fat does not make the black paint darker but merely makes it glossy, non-kosher fish fat may be used.
+However, Rabbi Shlomo Gansfried, zt”l, (Keset HaSofer, cited in Minchas Yitzchak, ibid) writes that le’chatchila, the fat of non-kosher fish should not be used.